Jennifer Lynn Lathem

-Students are individuals, they differ from one another, and, therefore, learn best from various different methods.
-It is very important that I use a variety of instructional material, teaching methods (including active and collaborative learning) and assessments (including the practice of the retrieval process) to reach my students’ diverse learning needs.
-This variety also helps to keep the students’ attention during class time.
-I create an open and relaxed learning environment in my classroom, both face-to-face and virtual, as I feel that both are important to a student’s success.
-Students are encouraged to stop me to ask questions or to make comments at any time, and small breakout group discussions are also incorporated within both face-to-face and virtual class meetings.
+Students are individuals…. they learn in different ways.
+I use a variety of instructional material, teaching techniques (including active and collaborative learning), and assessments to reach my students’ diverse learning needs.
+Both formal and informal assessments are utilized to ensure that course learning outcomes are met and that student learning is achieved.
+This variety of teaching and assessment techniques cultivates student engagement.
+My classroom, both in-person and virtual, is an open and relaxed learning environment.
+Students are encouraged to ask questions and to make comments at any time, and small breakout group discussions are incorporated within both in-person and virtual class meetings.
 These teaching techniques allow students to feel more comfortable and open to learning.
-In my classes, students participate in multiple collaborative assignments, which helps to create a fun and safe learning environment as well.
-Students in my classes become comfortable with me and with one another which makes it easier to become comfortable with the content.
+In my classes, students participate in multiple collaborative assignments, which creates a fun and engaging learning environment.
+Students become comfortable with me and with their classmates, and this allows them to naturally become more comfortable and confident with the content.

 I am personally interested in the success of each student, and I strive to be as available as possible.
-I am always willing to make time to meet with my students outside of class, both in-person and virtually.
+I make time to meet with students outside of class, both in-person and virtually.
 I genuinely care about them, and I want them to know it, see it, and feel it.
-When students recognize my willingness to help them, whether it just be a listening ear or sincere thoughtful feedback, they may feel more comfortable and dedicated to the course.
-I recognize that students’ schedules are often very different from my own, so I reply to student emails/messages outside of “normal” working hours including on nights and weekends.
-I feel that a good rapport with my students provides for a more successful learning environment.
+When students recognize my passion and willingness to help them, whether it just be a listening ear or sincere thoughtful feedback, they “buy in” and become more dedicated to the course and to their education.
+I recognize that students are busy and that their schedules may not align with mine, so I am available to them outside of “normal business hours”.
+A good rapport with students creates a healthy learning environment.
 Students and their needs are a priority to me.